ApiGen/ApiGen/README.md

 * Better static files (stylesheets, javascript) versioning.
 * Full sitemap with links to package and namespace pages.
 * Class and interface tables/headings are displayed only if required.
-* Package and namespace lists in the left column are filtered when selecting a package, namespace or class.
 * New version of jQuery.
 * New version of FSHL.
 * Google Analytics support.